 Following blind verification, not all the records (or panels) for a single form may have the same record status.
-For example, the ELGA Eligibility form is composed of seven records.
-If only an item contained in the first panel of this form has a value conflict from blind verification, then only the first record for the form containing this item receives a record status of Verify Error; the other records for the same form receive a record status of Verify Error; the other records for the same form receive a record status of Verified.
+For example, the GA Eligibility form is composed of seven records.
+If only an item contained in the first panel of this form.
+It is a value conflict from blind verification, then only the first record for the form containing this item receives a record status of Verify Error; the other records for the same form receive a record status of Verified.